Buddy's Bug Hunt: Summary

-Young bug-catcher Buddy merrily chases an insect with a net, eventually leading it into his "Bug House," a backyard shack in which he collects and studies bugs.
+Young bug-catcher Buddy merrily chases an insect with a net, eventually leading it into his "Bug House", a backyard shack in which he collects and studies bugs.
 Buddy then removes a happy spider from its web and etherizes it upon a table, so that he might examine it with his microscope.
 As the spider cries, Buddy dispenses more ether.
-The ether, running off, sends Our Hero spiraling off to unconsciousness.
+The ether, running off, sends Buddy spiraling off to unconsciousness.
 Buddy starts dreaming.

 The spider breaks free of the microscope and laughs to see its captor straddled about the floor, helpless.
 The spider leaps to a table on which a jar containing several other spiders are kept, and frees its fellows.
 One spider proceeds to free a frog trapped in a bottle; almost no time has passed, and several spiders already have a wakeful Buddy suspended beneath a web.
 The freed frog directs the contents of a box of "Reducing Pills" into a glass of water, then sucks up the water with a straw, and spits it into the struggling Buddy's mouth, by way of a funnel there placed.
 Our Hero shrinks almost instantly to the size of one of his captives.
 The creatures laugh, applaud in derision, point at their captive, and sing of their victory.

 A hornet leads Buddy to the place of his trial: a repurposed radio.
 By way of some flypaper and alphabet soup letters, the insects announce: "Hear Ye!
 Hear Ye!
 Buddy will be tried in court for cruelty to insects!"
 All are commanded to be silent for the approach of the judge, a bee that emerges from a cuckoo clock, who swears all to the truth.
 The first witness was a grasshopper who approaches Buddy, he claims that he yanked off his leg.
 The next is a female butterfly, an orphan child, who reportedly had her parents taken from her by Buddy and was left to die.
 Another female insect was widowed by the defenseless plaintiff.
 Through all this, the judge continues to smack Buddy's head with his gavel.

 Following the testimony of the witnesses, the jury finds Buddy guilty as charged.
 As punishment for his crimes, they set the flame of a cigar lighter to Buddy's behind.
 Our Hero screams for help and awakens from his dream to find a magnifying glass reflecting sunlight onto his backside, setting his trousers aflame.
 Buddy dashes over to a tub of water, in which he sits to relieve the problem.
 Then, onto business, he goes.
 He opens all the cages, sets all of his prisoners free, and shuts the door of Buddy's Bug House.
 The shutdown is indeed forever, for the entire structure crumbles around him as he does so.
 Two frogs play before him, on a plank of wood, as though it were a see-saw.